syncfusion-content/javascript-docs/js/Barcode/Getting-Started.md

 # Getting Started

-This section explains you briefly on how to create a barcode in your application with JavaScript.
+This section explains you briefly on how to create one dimensional and two dimensional barcodes and customizing its appearance in your JavaScript application.

 You can easily configure the barcode to any DOM element such as `div` or `span`.
-It takes `text` and `symbol` as input and renders the encoded text as barcode.
+It takes [`text`](/js/api/ejbarcode#textspan-classtype-signature-type-stringstringspan) and [`symbologyType`](/js/api/ejbarcode#symbologytypespan-classtype-signature-type-enumenumspan) as input and renders the encoded text as barcode.

-## Adding a QR Code to JavaScript application
+## Adding a QR Code

 Create an HTML file using the following code example for `ejBarcode` creation.